 Floodplain maps show the location of the normal channel of a water course, surrounding features or developments, ground elevation contours, flood levels and floodplain limits—the elevation and horizontal extent of the high water marks of a 200-year flood.

-Floodplain areas of B.C. that are highly susceptible to flooding are as follows.
+Floodplain maps show areas of B.C. that are highly susceptible to flooding.
 Flooding may still occur outside of these floodplain areas.

 Coastal floodplain mapping identifies coastal flood hazards, such as sea level rise, and provides guidance for land use planning.